 Selling a $5 novelty item is different from selling a $2,000 a month consulting engagement.
 Although the decision-making process may be similar in some ways, they’re quite different in others.

 In deciding to buy this, you may ask yourself:

 - Let’s do it!

-In this sales funnel, you website implement every step of your sales funnel, from initial product presentation to completing the sale.
+In this sales funnel, your website implements every step of your sales funnel, from initial product presentation to completing the sale.